 It’s been a busy six months for the product team at Veeqo.

-We secured a £3.3 million growth investment from Octopus Investments in March this year.
-And it meant we were able to rapidly scale the core Veeqo platform – packing in a broad range of new features and functionality for retailers using our software.
+We have been able to rapidly scale the core Veeqo platform – packing in a broad range of new features and functionality for retailers using our software.

 Here’s a little summary of what we’ve achieved in the last six months:

 That all amounts to an incredible 493 total updates.

 So let’s take a look back at the key features we released in the first half of this year.

 We released a total of 289 new features or BETAs in Veeqo.
 Here are some of the most popular ones:

 To be fully released out of BETA soon, our brand new Wholesale feature was a huge focus for us in the last six months.